Jamie Coulter ’87, P’21

 Jamie Coulter ’87, P’21, Chair of the Alumni Executive.

 Jamie Coulter ’87, P’21, Chair of the Alumni Executive, says his Crescent experience played a big role in his life – one that continues today with his son.

 “Crescent challenged me to try harder and put more effort into everything I did,” says Coulter, who became a Crescent boy in Grade 5.
 “I learned self-discipline from my time at Crescent, a trait that helped me through my university studies as well as my career.”

 Coulter, who enjoys skiing, mountain biking and triathlons, says Crescent also spurred his love of physical activity.

 “I joined the cross-country ski team in Middle School and stayed with it until graduation,” says Coulter.
 “For some reason, I also chose to play the cello.
 There were many winter days when I was lugging both my cello and my skis to school on the TTC.”

 Coulter shares his love of active pursuits with his family.
-He met his wife, Yuri Ma, at Queen’s University; they celebrated their 20th wedding anniversary last year.
-They have a daughter, Alex, who is in Grade 11 at Greenwood College School, and their son, Owen, is in Grade 8 at Crescent.
+He met his wife, Yuri Ma, at Queen’s University; they have been married for more than 20 years.
+Their daughter, Alex, is at Greenwood College School, and their son, Owen, is in Grade 9 at Crescent.

-Coulter got involved with the Alumni Executive in 2000.
+In 2000, Coulter got involved with the Alumni Executive.
 “I was looking for ways to reconnect with friends after having lived in B.C. for the previous seven years,” he says.

-He participated in the 2001 Alumni Golf Tournament and then was part of the group of alumni in 2002 who created what is now known as the Pat Mills Family Class of ‘87 Bursary.
+He participated in the 2001 Alumni Golf Tournament and in 2002 was part of the group of alumni who created what is now known as the Pat Mills Family Class of ‘87 Bursary.

 “I’m proud to report that it is the largest class fund at Crescent and has provided financial support to many great young men,” says Coulter.